nhat82/CourseMatch/README.md

 2. Login Form: Email, password
 3. Follow Form: Used to follow/unfollow another user
 4. Course Form: Used to add/remove a course
+5. Club Form: Used to add/remove a course

 ### Routes
 1. Courses: